MirKaram/Android_/README.md

 # Android_
-This repository my all native android projects
+This repository have my all native android projects